mdn/translated-content/files/zh-cn/mozilla/add-ons/webextensions/api/webnavigation/index.md

 To use this API you need to have the "webNavigation" [permission](/zh-CN/docs/Mozilla/Add-ons/WebExtensions/manifest.json/permissions).

-## Types
+## 枚举值

 - {{WebExtAPIRef("webNavigation.TransitionType")}}
   - : Cause of the navigation: for example, the user clicked a link, or typed an address, or clicked a bookmark.
 - {{WebExtAPIRef("webNavigation.TransitionQualifier")}}
   - : Extra information about a transition.

-## Functions
+## 函数

 - {{WebExtAPIRef("webNavigation.getFrame()")}}
   - : Retrieves information about a particular frame.
 A frame may be the top-level frame in a tab or a nested [iframe](/zh-CN/docs/Web/HTML/Element/iframe), and is uniquely identified by a tab ID and a frame ID.
 - {{WebExtAPIRef("webNavigation.getAllFrames()")}}
   - : Given a tab ID, retrieves information about all the frames it contains.

-## Events
+## 事件

 - {{WebExtAPIRef("webNavigation.onBeforeNavigate")}}
   - : Fired when the browser is about to start a navigation event.
 - {{WebExtAPIRef("webNavigation.onCommitted")}}
   - : Fired when a navigation is committed.
 At least part of the new document has been received from the server and the browser has decided to switch to the new document.
 - {{WebExtAPIRef("webNavigation.onDOMContentLoaded")}}
-  - : Fired when the [DOMContentLoaded](/zh-CN/docs/Web/Events/DOMContentLoaded) event is fired in the page.
+  - : Fired when the [DOMContentLoaded](/zh-CN/docs/Web/API/Window/DOMContentLoaded_event) event is fired in the page.
 - {{WebExtAPIRef("webNavigation.onCompleted")}}
   - : Fired when a document, including the resources it refers to, is completely loaded and initialized.
-This is equivalent to the DOM [`load`](/zh-CN/docs/Web/Events/load) event.
+This is equivalent to the DOM [`load`](/zh-CN/docs/Web/API/Window/load_event) event.
 - {{WebExtAPIRef("webNavigation.onErrorOccurred")}}
   - : Fired when an error occurs and the navigation is aborted.
 This can happen if either a network error occurred, or the user aborted the navigation.
 - {{WebExtAPIRef("webNavigation.onCreatedNavigationTarget")}}